Apiaceae: Carrot Family – Lomatium

 Notes:

-Unusually for a lomatium, flowers are greenish-white rather than the more usual yellow and the tight leaves have thread-like to linear segments that result in a lacy and slightly woolly appearance.
+Unusually for a lomatium, flowers are greenish-white rather than the typical yellow.
+The tight leaves have thread-like to linear segments that result in a lacy and slightly woolly appearance.
 Petals are tomentose and bracts coarsely hairy.
 The broad-winged fruits are sparsely hairy.
+Photos #1 and 3 by CJH.

 Small-leaved Lomatium / Coast Parsnip – Lomatium parvifolium